ryanthtra/djangit/README.md

 # djangit
 A simple Reddit-like website built with the Django Python web framework.

 You can find the site running at http://ryanthtra.eastus.cloudapp.azure.com.
+The site is running on a Linux Ubuntu 18.04 virtual machine in Microsoft Azure using Gunicorn web server and Nginx reverse proxy.

 The site has the following pages: